Hacker0x01/docs.hackerone.com/docs/programs/defining-scope.md

 Option | Detail
 ----- | -----
-Types | The asset type. <br>You an choose from these options: CIDR, Domain, iOS: App Store, iOS: Testflight, iOS: .ipa, Android: Play Store, Android: .apk, Windows: Microsoft Store, Source Code, Executable, Hardware/loT, Other.
+Types | The asset type. <br>You can choose from these options: CIDR, Domain, iOS: App Store, iOS: Testflight, iOS: .ipa, Android: Play Store, Android: .apk, Windows: Microsoft Store, Source Code, Executable, Hardware/loT, Other.
 Identifier | How hackers will know that they are at the correct asset that you specified.
 Eligibility for Submission | Whether you want hackers to submit to reports about this asset.
-If "no", hackers will see the asset on a report form with a red warning, and will not be able to submit reports marked for this asset.
+If "no", hackers will see the asset on a report form with a red warning and won't be able to submit reports marked for this asset.
 Eligibility for Bounty | Whether you intend on providing bounties for this Asset or not.
 If you have a mixed Bug Bounty - Vulnerability Disclosure program, you will want to explicitly mark the assets you will or will not pay for.
 This is also surfaced to hackers on both your team profile and the report submission form.
 Environmental Score | Adjust the severity of each vulnerability submission based on the Environment by specifying the maximum impact to Confidentiality, Integrity, or Availability of that Asset's data.
 You can read more about our CVSS implementation here: How does HackerOne recommend determining Severity?
 Instruction | If you have any detail descriptions or comments on the Asset, this field will surface that on both your program profile page and your report submission form.